Is burning sage safe for your cat? Our vet-approved guide provides vital information on risks and precautions to maintain a pet-friendly environment.

 Is Burning Sage Bad for Cats?

-Burning sage now and then isn’t bad for cats.
+No, burning sage isn’t bad for cats.
 However, long-term exposure might not be something to encourage.
 Sage, when burned, releases essential oils that can be harmful to a kitty’s health upon inhalation over a longer period of time.

 Precautions To Take When Burning Sage